pjholmes/live_upload/README.md

       $ mix phx.server
    ```

-   1. go to localhost:4000/posts
+   1. Go to localhost:4000/posts
    2. Click "New Post"
    3. Fill in fields and select a file
    4. Click "save"
-   5. handle_event runs but not the function called by `consume_uploaded_entries`
+   5. handle_event runs but not the function in argument 4 of `consume_uploaded_entries`

 1. add `liveSocket.enableDebug()` to app.js